Version Number: 2 Legal Counsel Reviewed (yes/no): No Legal Reference(s): Scope: College-wide

 Administrative Fee & Violation Appeal Process

 Administrative fees will be charged for violations.
 Administrative fees for violations will be considered the same as any other debt owed to the college.
-See the Administrative Fees & Violations Chart
+See the Administrative Fees & Violations Chart for cost.

 If a ticket is received, students, faculty, staff, and guests must do one of the following: